-- Preliminary data for January-October 2023 show a reduction in fatal and serious injuries compared to the same period in 2022. - Fatal injuries so far this year are below the peak in 2021, though serious injuries remain notably elevated over 2021. - Both fatal and serious injuries remain elevated compared to the three-year period before the COVID-19 pandemic. - Table 2 describes performance against the five measures over the current year, previous two years, and pre-pandemic three-year average.
-January-October performance for 2023 only includes crashes in the 7-county metro area.
+- 4. Preliminary data for January-October 2023 show a reduction in fatal and serious injuries compared to the same period in 2022. - 5.
+Fatal injuries so far this year are below the peak in 2021, though serious injuries remain notably elevated over 2021. - 6.
+Both fatal and serious injuries remain elevated compared to the three-year period before the COVID-19 pandemic. - 7.
+Table 2 describes performance against the five measures over the current year, previous two years, and pre-pandemic three-year average.